nunobrum/spicelib/README.md

 AscEditor has some limitations and differences with regards to SpiceEditor.

-* As is visible in the LTspice GUI, it groups all component properties in different 'attributes' like 'Value', 'Value2', 'SpiceLine', 'SpiceLine2'.
+* As is visible in the LTspice GUI, it groups all component properties/parameters in different 'attributes' like 'Value', 'Value2', 'SpiceLine', 'SpiceLine2'.
 Netlists do not have that concept, and place everything in one big list, that SpiceEditor subsequently separates in 'value' and 'parameters' for most components.
-For AscEditor, LTspice distributes the parameters over all 4 attributes, with varying syntax.
+To complicate things, LTspice distributes the parameters over all 4 attributes, with varying syntax.
 You must be aware of how LTspice handles the parameter placement if you use AscEditor.

     `AscEditor.get_component_parameters()` will show the native attributes, and tries to disect 'SpiceLine' and 'SpiceLine2', just like `SpiceEditor.get_component_parameters()` would do.
 This means for example for: